 Have you ever wondered how doctors find cancer hidden deep inside the body?
 Many cancers start silently, and scans often become the first clue.
-PET scan, CT scan, and MRI are some of the most important tools used today for early cancer detection and accurate diagnosis.
+PET scanning, PET CT and CT scan, and MRI are some of the most important tools used today for early cancer detection and accurate diagnosis.
+Understanding MRI vs PET scan helps doctors choose the right test to detect cancer early, assess its spread, and plan the most effective treatment.

 In this blog, you will learn: